scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

     adaptive algorithms to reach a particular quality (e.g., classification accuracy). :label:`adaptive-gains`

-The standard machine learning workflow is to obtain human labels, then to produce a model that predicts labels.
-An example of this workflow is with the popular ImageNet dataset :cite:`deng2009imagenet`: humans have provided millions of image labels, and there have been dozens of models to predict labels for unseen images :cite:`szegedy2015going, he2015delving, simonyan2014very`.
+Supervised machine learning relies on human labels to help produce a model that predicts labels :cite:`kotsiantis2007supervised`.
+One example of this workflow is with the popular ImageNet dataset :cite:`deng2009imagenet`: humans have provided millions of image labels, and there have been dozens of models to predict labels for unseen images :cite:`szegedy2015going, he2015delving, simonyan2014very`.

 The collection of these data is `passive` and does not `adapt` to previous
 responses: previous responses does not effect which queries are presented.
-Adaptive data collection is a process which selects the most useful data as quickly as possible to help achieve some goal (e.g., classification accuracy).
+Adaptive data collection is a process which selects the most useful data (in some sense) as quickly as possible to help achieve some goal (e.g., classification accuracy) :cite:`holland1992adaptation`.
+Adaptive data collection is done by an adaptive sampling algorithm that chooses the next query to be labeled.

 Adaptive data collection naturally requires fewer responses to produce the same model as passive data collection: it's adapting to previous responses by choosing which query to present next.
-This is most useful as the problem size increases, or when there are many data to label (e.g., different sorting algorithms).
+This is most useful when many labels are needed, or as problem size increases.
 Adaptive algorithms do not require more responses than passive algorithms :cite:`castro2005faster`.
 A clearer depiction of these gains is shown in Figure :ref:`adaptive-gains`.

+Applying adaptive data collection to crowdsourcing will reduce the number of samples required.
+The simple judgments humans can provide require many responses.
+A simple example is with using comparisons of two items to sort a list of :math:`n` items.
+An adaptive algorithm require :math:`O(n\log n)` comparisons on average while passive algorithms require :math:`O(n^2)` comparisons :cite:`hoare1962quicksort`.

-Adaptively collecting large-scale datasets is challenging and time-consuming.
+Adaptively collecting large-scale datasets is challenging and time-consuming, as mentioned below.
 As such, most experiments on adaptive sampling algorithms are simulations that use these passively collected datasets.
 These simulations do not address the practical issues faced in crowdsourcing: adaptive algorithm response time, human fatigue and differing label quality among humans.

+The problem that needs to be solved is to allow arbitrary adaptive algorithms to collect crowdsourced data.

+An additional problem is the use of adaptive algorithms by experimentalists.
 Arguably, some of the deepest insights and greatest innovations have come through experimentation.
 This is only possible if adaptive data collection is easily accessible by both

 1. Machine learning researchers, to test and deploy adaptive algorithms
 2. Experimentalists, to use and test adaptive algorithms in real-world applications